Sphereon-Opensource/did-mapping-ms/README.md

   mvn
   java -jar target/did-mapping-1.0-SNAPSHOT.jar
   ````
-* Regenerate swagger json after modifications to the REST API or models
+* Regenerate swagger json after modifications to the REST API or models.
+(This is also done by default in the generate-test-resources phase.)
     ````bash
   mvn -Pwrite-swagger-json
     ````